The Tokyo Toilet Project plans to renovate 17 public toilets located in Shibuya, installing the world’s first transparent toilets.

 In a bid to change the status quo, The Nippon Foundation has dreamt up the Tokyo Toilet Project.
 The Tokyo Toilet Project plans to renovate 17 public toilets located in Shibuya, installing the world’s first transparent toilets, designed by Shigeru Ban, a highly-acclaimed Japanese architect.

 The Tokyo Toilet Project aims to make the public toilets easily accessible for everyone regardless of gender, age, or disability.
 All of this is with a goal in mind, to demonstrate the possibilities of a more inclusive society.

-August 5th, 2020 marked the official opening of the first 3 of these bathrooms.
+August 5th, 2020, marked the official opening of the first several of these bathrooms.
 There was certainly no shortage of local news crews to cover the story.
-We were also lucky enough to have a few questions answered by Hayato Hanaoka, the manager of the TOKYO Toilet project.
+We have got a few questions answered by Hayato Hanaoka, the Manager of the Tokyo Toilet Project.

-Just a short walk from the first bathroom in Yoyogi Fukamachi Mini Park is the Haru-no-Ogawa Community Park, which is home to a similar facility, albeit sporting different colours to help it better match the surroundings.
+In fact, just a short walk from the first bathroom in Yoyogi Fukamachi Mini Park is the Haru-no-Ogawa Community Park, which is home to a similar facility, albeit sporting different colors to better match the surroundings.